klumhru/boost-python-bullet/README.md

   * The default collision configuration
   * Includes btDefaultCollisionConstructionInfo used by its constructor

+Bullet internals
+====
 Internals used for data transfer and internal logic are not exposed.
 Common collection implementations of btAlignedObjectArray will be implemented for the exposed classes where applicable, e.g. btVector3, but not btDynamicsWorld.
+I you need something from the internals of Bullet, feel free to submit a pull request.
+Note that only requests with full tests will be merged.